Cycling: Bernal tipped for greatness by five-time Tour winner Hinault

 "I myself got badly injured, I also pulled out of a Tour injured in 1980."

-"I had an operation on my knee in 1983 and came back and came second the next year in 1984 and then won it the year after in 1985," he said with a furrowed brow.
+"I had an operation on my knee in 1983 and came back and came second the next year in 1984 and then won it the year after in 1985," he said.